No products in the cart.

 Absorption panels are highly effective at reducing echo and reverberation in a single room, such as an office.
 They are mounted on the wall throughout a space, but they do not have to be an eyesore.
 These absorption panels can be fabric wrapped or made with a custom art finish.
 Many offices use them as pin boards or cork boards to hang brainstorming ideas, photos, or company info.

 With these ideas, your home or office can be aesthetically pleasing while also having improved acoustical quality.
-If any of these furnishing tips worked for you, let us know in the comments below.
+Use Acoustic Furnishings where it makes sense – treat simple echo and reverberation issues while decorating your home.